-5.3.7 Independent Contractor Requirements
+Independent Contractor Requirements

-Contractor personnel employed for GlobalSign operations are subject to the same process, procedures, assessment, security control and training as permanent CA personnel.
+Delegated Third Party and contractor personnel employed for GlobalSign operations are subject to the same process, procedures, assessment, security control and training as permanent CA personnel.

 5.3.8 Documentation Supplied to Personnel

 GlobalSign makes available to its personnel this CPS, any corresponding CP, and any relevant statutes, policies, or contracts.
 Other technical, operational, and administrative documents (e.g., administrator manuals, user manuals, etc.) are provided in order for the trusted personnel to perform their duties.